Disorder, entropy and harmonic functions: Acknowledgments

-\paragraph{Acknowledgements}We wish to thank Ofer Zeitouni for pointing out that the entropy argument works also in non-reversible setting, and Russell Lyons for directing us to \cite{EK10}.
+We wish to thank Ofer Zeitouni for pointing out that the entropy argument works also in nonreversible setting; Russell Lyons for directing us to \cite{EK10} and Jean-Dominique Deuschel for a discussion on connectivity leading to the last part of Section~\ref{sec:entropy}.
 This paper was written during the visit of the second author to the Weizmann Institute in Israel.
 The first author is the incumbent of the Renee and Jay Weiss Professorial Chair.
-The second author was supported by the EU Marie-Curie RTN CODY, the ERC AG CONFRA, as well as by the Swiss {FNS} and the Weizmann institute.
-The third author was supported by the Israel Science Foundation.